yuja/jj/docs/related-work.md

 * [Breezy](https://www.breezy-vcs.org/): Another VCS that's similar in that it has multiple storage backends, including its own format as well as .git support.
+* [GitButler](https://gitbutler.com/): A Git client that works with multiple virtual branches simultaneously, first-class conflicts, and operations history.